readwritetools/safelib/readme.md

 via a node.js process, output is routed to stdout or stderr.

 The `vartype` function provides dynamic introspection of a variable's current type.
-It goes beyond ECMAScript's native <code typeof>> and `instanceof` keywords by inspecting the name of the variable's constructor.
+It goes beyond ECMAScript's native `typeof` and `instanceof` keywords by inspecting the name of the variable's constructor.

 The `StackTrace` class provides a stack trace for the other functions.